 Vascular conditions and treatments relate to the vascular system, also called the circulatory system.
 When the functionality of arteries, veins, or lymph vessels is impaired, proper functionality can be restored with the help of EBCVT’s effective procedures and treatments.
-We are also happy to provide education regarding vascular conditions and treatments for Danville, Antioch, Pleasanton, Concord, Walnut Creek, Brentwood, and San Ramon patients.
+We are also happy to provide education regarding vascular conditions and treatments for Danville, Pleasanton, Concord, Walnut Creek, and San Ramon patients.

 An aneurysm is a bulge in the artery wall.
 The vessel wall is weakened by hypertension, hardening of the arteries (atherosclerosis), tobacco use, trauma, or other causes, which causes it to balloon outward from the pressure of the blood flow.

 If an aneurysm bursts, it can cause heavy and life-threatening internal bleeding.
 Aortic aneurysms can also lead to blood clots, heart attack, stroke, and leakage of blood.

 Aneurysms can form in arteries anywhere in the body, but most often occur in the aorta.
 The aorta is the body’s largest blood vessel; it starts in the heart and continues through the chest and abdomen to the legs.

 If an aneurysm occurs in the lower section of the aorta, it is called an abdominal aortic aneurysm.
 If it occurs in the portion of the aorta in your chest, it is called a thoracic aortic aneurysm.